lukec00per/after-tax-return-calculator/README.md

 1. **Open the Application**: Open your web browser and go to `http://localhost:3000`.

-2. **Enter Initial Amount**: Input the initial amount of the investment.
+2. **Enter Initial Amount**: Input the initial investment amount.

 3. **Specify Pre-Tax Rate of Return**: Enter the expected pre-tax rate of return as a percentage.

 4. **Add Tax Scenarios**:
-    - Click on "Add Tax Scenario" to add new tax rate fields.
+    - Click "Add Tax Scenario" to add new tax rate fields.
-    - Enter the federal, state, and local tax rates for each scenario.
+    - Enter federal, state, and local tax rates for each scenario.
     - Click "Remove Scenario" to delete any additional scenarios (except the first one).

 5. **Calculate**: